-Mr. Farrell provided a presentation presented information (Appendix J) regarding the Centers for Medicare and Medicaid Services' recently published final rule on interoperability and prior authorization.
+Mr. Farrell presented information (Appendix J) regarding the Centers for Medicare and Medicaid Services' recently published final rule on interoperability and prior authorization.
 He noted:

-- The final rule includes three key elements: interoperability, prior authorization reform, and reporting requirements. - The rule only impacts health insurance plans governed by the Centers for Medicare and Medicaid Services. - The interoperability component of the rule provides for the creation of a standardized application programming interface, which includes information about prior authorization decisions, integrated into the patient's application of choice.
-It also- - The rule requires impacted payers to implement and maintain a provider access application programming interface to share patient data with in-network providers, identify whether an item or service requires prior authorization, and support the creation and exchange of prior authorization requests from providers and responses from payers. - Prior authorization requirements include standardizing time frames, with a response deadline of within 7 calendar days for routine care requests and within 72 hours for urgent or expedited requests. - The rule requires Ppayers mustio provide specific information about why a prior authorization request was denied, regardless of how the request is submitted. - Payers are required to report on prior authorization processes on their public website on an annual basis, including the percent of requests approved, denied, and approved after appeal, and the average amount of time between submission of the request and the decision. - Payers also must report also annually report regarding metrics aboutrelating to patient use of the application programming interface.
+- The final rule includes three key elements: interoperability, prior authorization reform, and reporting requirements. - The rule only impacts health insurance plans governed by the Centers for Medicare and Medicaid Services. - The interoperability component of the rule provides for the creation of a standardized application programming interface, which includes information about prior authorization decisions, integrated into the patient's application of choice. - The rule requires impacted payers to implement and maintain a provider access application programming interface to share patient data with in-network providers, identify whether an item or service requires prior authorization, and support the creation and exchange of prior authorization requests from providers and responses from payers. - Prior authorization requirements include standardizing time frames, with a response deadline of within 7 calendar days for routine care requests and within 72 hours for urgent or expedited requests. - The rule requires payers to provide specific information about why a prior authorization request was denied, regardless of how the request was submitted. - Payers are required to report on prior authorization processes on their public website on an annual basis, including the percent of requests approved, denied, and approved after appeal, and the average amount of time between submission of the request and the decision. - Payers also must report annually regarding metrics relating to patient use of the application programming interface.

-In response to a question from thea committeemember, Mr. Farrell noted the application programming interface requirements bring uniformity to the prior authorization process because both payers and providers have to utilizeuse the same pathways for communication and transparency.
+In response to a question from a committee member, Mr. Farrell noted the application programming interface requirements bring uniformity to the prior authorization process because both payers and providers have to use the same pathways for communication and transparency.